emberjs/rfcs/text/0230-simplify-qunit-testing-api.md

 is much more going on in `ember-qunit` than there is.
 It should be much clearer what `ember-qunit` is responsible for and what we rely on QUnit for.

+This RFC also aims to remove a number of custom testing only APIs that exist today (largely because the container/registry system was completely private when the current tools were authored).
+Instead of things like `this.subject`, `this.register`, `this.inject`, or `this.lookup` we can rely on the standard way of performing these functions in Ember via the owner API.

-When this RFC has been implemented and rolled out, these questions should all be addressed and our testing system will both: embrace QUnit much more **and** be much more framework agnostic.
+When this RFC has been implemented and rolled out, these questions should all be addressed and our testing system will both: embrace QUnit much more **and** be much more framework agnostic, all the while dropping custom testing only APIs in favor of public APIs that work across tests and app code.

 Sounds like a neat trick, huh?

 # Detailed design